mariorod98/ObsidianVault/Other files/Interview questions.md

 ### What is your salary expectation

 ### What are your strengths and weaknesses?
 One of my strengths is that I am very patient when facing a difficult problem or under a stressful situation.
 I tend to stay calm instead of panicking.
+In this situations, I try to analyze the problem, how can I approach it and what are the viable solutions.

+Other great strength that I have is that I am very empathic and the team work spirit comes naturally to me.
+I like to work together with my colleagues face difficult challenges, whether it is in a videogame or working,

 ### What projects have you done related to this position?
 When I was studying Computer Science I chose the Artificial Intelligence specialization where I learned multiple techniques such as multi agent systems, machine learning and genetic algorithms.
 I know the theory and basis of all these techniques and I have developed projects for some of them.